danielrayali/sargs/README.md

 ## Quick Start Guide

-Sarg is header only, so just make sure it is available through your include directories.
+sargs is header only, so just make sure it is available through your include directories.
 You need to put some code in your main function, or somwhere near there with access to the initial argument variables.
 These variables are not modified.

 ```cpp
 //